 Considerations for deciding how to monitor remote Windows data

-Splunk Enterprise collects remote Windows data for indexing in one of two ways:
+The Splunk platform collects remote Windows data for indexing in one of two ways:

-For Splunk Cloud deployments you must use the Splunk Universal Forwarder to monitor remote Windows data.
+For Splunk Cloud deployments, you must use the Splunk Universal Forwarder on a Windows machine to monitor remote Windows data.

 Use a universal forwarder to get remote Windows data whenever possible.
 The universal forwarder has these advantages:

 - It uses minimal network and disk resources on the installed machines.

 - You can install it as a non-privileged user, whereas you require administrative access for WMI.

 - If you install it as the Local System user, then it has administrative access to the machine and requires no authentication to get data from there, as WMI does.

 - It scales well in large environments and is easy to install.
 You can install it manually, with either a Microsoft deployment tool like System Center Configuration Manager (SCCM) or a third party distribution solution such as Puppet.